mehulagg/gitlab/doc/development/code_review.md

 that it meets all requirements, you should:

 - Click the Approve button.
-- Advise the author their merge request has been reviewed and approved.
+- Advise the author their merge request has been reviewed, approved, and remove yourself from reviewers list.
-- Assign the merge request to a maintainer.
-Default to assigning it to a maintainer with [domain expertise](#domain-experts), however, if one isn't available or you think the merge request doesn't need a review by a [domain expert](#domain-experts), feel free to follow the [Reviewer roulette](#reviewer-roulette) suggestion.
+- Request a review from a maintainer.
+Default to requesting a review from a maintainer with [domain expertise](#domain-experts), however, if one isn't available or you think the merge request doesn't need a review by a [domain expert](#domain-experts), feel free to follow the [Reviewer roulette](#reviewer-roulette) suggestion.

 ### The responsibility of the maintainer